 | Best For | Potency, long storage | Taste, cooking, beginners |

-In controlled grows where we have tested both methods side by side using the same starting material, alcohol consistently extracts 15β25% more total cannabinoids than oil-based methods.
-However, many of our team members prefer MCT oil tinctures for daily use because the taste is significantly more pleasant and easier to hold under the tongue for the recommended 60β90 seconds.
+Across published cultivation research and grower journals comparing the two methods side by side using the same starting material, alcohol consistently extracts 15-25% more total cannabinoids than oil-based methods.
+That said, many home growers prefer MCT oil tinctures for daily use because the taste is significantly more pleasant and easier to hold under the tongue for the recommended 60-90 seconds.

 How to Make an Alcohol-Based Cannabis Tincture (Green Dragon)